StephanTheisgen/splean/src/README.md

 ### helper.hpp

-This file contains some helper function to create Siphash keys and construct the header, as well as a precise timestamp function for time calculations later.
-Some functions to "siphash"-ing of edges in batches (consecutive and from an edge stream).
+This file contains some helper function to create Siphash keys and construct the header, as well as a precise timestamp function for time calculations later; and some functions to "siphash"-ing of edges in batches (consecutive and from an edge stream).
 It also contains a function to verify a Cuckatoo cycle, [closely adapted from from John Tromp](https://github.com/tromp/cuckoo/blob/master/src/cuckatoo/cuckatoo.h) to avoid mistakes.

 ### other files